Jxkeorton/blackjack/README.md

 ### Lighthouse
 - After the first run i noticed i had not got a meta description, after correcting this here are the lighthouse results.
+- Also the SEO is scored 89 due to 'non crawlable links'.

 ## Deployment